PLAY-behaviorome/KoBoToolbox/README.md

         - There is a hidden directory, `.analysis`, that contains CSV files used by the code base:
             - `form_measures.csv`: table of form stems, e.g., `12_English`, measure labels, e.g., `mbcdi_eng_short`, and the column range in the associated exported `.xlsx` file where the data for the measure can be found, e.g., `ER:HU`.
 This range helps make the extraction of relevant columns more efficient.
             - `sites_databrary.csv`: table of PLAY site id's, e.g. 'NYUNI, site names, e.g., 'New York University', and the PLAY Project Databrary volume ID, e.g., 899.
+- `data_dict/`: Files supporting the data dictionary.
+This will eventually be exposed on GitHub.
+- `tmp/`: Temporary directory only available locally.
+- `txt/`:
+- `xlxs/`:
+    - `release_1.0/`: Exported files for the 1.0 release.
+Not synched to GitHub.

+## Future work

+- Export questions for each measure.
+- Integrate session/subject-specific data files with PLAYmate app.
+- Create QA dashboard for PLAY team.